h5md/h5md/h5md.rst

 to the 'h5md' group.

 * creator: The name of the program that created the file.
+* creator_version: The version of the program that created the file, as a string containing proper identification for the given program.
 * version: The version of the H5MD specification that the file conforms to. 'version' is a dimension \[2\] integer dataset.
 The first element is the major version number and the second element the minor version number.